Editor's note: This story was first published on Jan. 7, 2004.

 The effort started in a column in the Nov.
 22-23 Weekend Reformer written by columnist Judith Gorman.
 Reformer publisher David Emmons volunteered the paper's assistance in the fund-raising effort soon after.

 "There is a bridge nearing completion at the beginning of Main Street in the heart of Brattleboro, and it would be fitting to name that bridge in honor of Kyle Gilbert," wrote Gorman.
-"If even half of the residents of Brattleboro donated $1 each, then perhaps by Memorial Day 2004, we could dedicate that bridge to Kyle Gilbert, who gave his life for his country."

 At least one donation of an unspecified amount has already come forward, according to a letter written by Emmons to the selectboard.